 - The SADC Secretariat and German Development Corporation‘s Profiling of the Regional Agro-Processing Value Chains in the SADC Region (March 2019) includes a look at soybeans.

-- Analysis from Bureau for Food and Agricultural Policy (BFAP) prototype farms indicate that local farms are less competitive compared to international counterparts such as Brazil, Argentina and the United States of America.
-This is driven mainly by lower yields and higher cost for selected input items (BFAP, 2018).
+- Analysis from Bureau for Food and Agricultural Policy (BFAP) prototype farms indicated that local farms were less competitive compared to international counterparts such as Brazil, Argentina and the United States of America.
+This was driven mainly by lower yields and higher cost for selected input items (BFAP, 2018).

 - Find the latest Oilseeds: World Markets and Trade at https://apps.fas.usda.gov/psdonline/app/index.html#/app/downloads

-- The BFAP Baseline 2018-2027 discusses the global context of soybean production.
+- The BFAP Baseline 2018-2027 discussed the global context of soybean production.
 Visit www.bfap.co.za.

 - www.soyconnection.com – An information website run by the United Soybean Board (USA)

 - Soy Info Center (USA), www.soyinfocenter.com

 - www.unitedsoybean.org – United Soybean Board (USA)